Exabyte-io/api-client/README.md

 To run the integration tests in Python 2, you can:
 ```
-./run-tests -p=python3 -t=integration
+./run-tests -p=python2 -t=integration
 ```
-(assuming you have a `python3` binary in your PATH environment).
+(assuming you have a `python2` binary in your PATH environment).

-Note that the integration tests require a web service against which you can direct the live tests.
-See `tests/integration/__init__.py` for the environment variable details you need to set up for the integration tests.
+Note that the integration tests require a REST API service against which the live tests will run.
+See `tests/integration/__init__.py` for the environment variable details.

-© 2018 Exabyte Inc.
+© 2020 Exabyte Inc.